-This test-knit spreadsheet is fairly simple.
+This has not been updated – This test-knit spreadsheet is fairly simple.
 It has no back neck shaping and is designed to get your through the conti-rag shoulder development.
 Once you are able to produce the shoulder reliably we will move on to adding the back neck shaping.

 Once you have the spreadsheet, enter your personal measurements into column F and your stitches-per-inch and rows-per-inch in the designated cells.
 Cell C6 is how much flat space you want at the back neck usually 1″ or 1.5″.